-But after 10 years of Southern living, creamy pimento cheese spread is one of my guilty pleasures every fall.
+But after 10 years of cooking up as many southern recipes as I can, creamy pimento cheese spread is one of my guilty pleasures every fall.

 I recently tried a homemade pimento cheese as a spread over fresh, warm fried green tomatoes at a barbecue restaurant in Greenville, SC and it was INCREDIBLE.

 I had to rush right home and try it myself!

 P.S.
 Don't miss the other tasty eats in Greenville, SC we enjoyed during our anniversary trip in July.

 What Is Pimento Cheese?

 Pimento cheese is a spread or a dip that is made with sharp cheddar cheese, traditional mayonnaise, diced pimento peppers, cream cheese, and seasonings.